Marvel Studios / The Walt Disney Company

 In She-Hulk: Attorney at Law, Tatiana Maslany’s Jennifer Walters is shown to be completely obsessed with the sex life (or lack thereof as it were) of former Avenger Steve Rogers (Captain America).
 In the first episode’s credits scene, Mark Ruffalo’s Smart Hulk reveals to what he believes to be an extremely drunken Walters that Rogers lost his virginity to a USO girl shortly after receiving the Super Soldier serum that transformed him into Captain America, a revelation that Walters openly celebrates.

 In one of the “Breaking the Fourth Wall” moments in She-Hulk: Attorney at Law, Tatiana Maslany’s Jennifer Walters contacts Mark Ruffalo’s Smart Hulk to get his approval after deciding to defend Hulk’s former rival Emil Blonsky / The Abomination (portrayed by Tim Roth).
 This is a direct callback to the events of 2008’s The Incredible Hulk, which saw William Hurt’s General Ross persuade Blonsky to receive a dose of experimental Super Soldier serum so that he could serve as a viable threat to The Hulk.
-The serum enhanced Blonsky significantly, but negatively affected his mind and he eventually forced Banner’s friend Samuel Sterns into injecting him with Banner’s blood, which transformed Blonsky into a monstrosity known as The Abomination.
+The serum enhanced Blonsky significantly but negatively affected his mind and he eventually forced Banner’s friend Samuel Sterns into injecting him with Banner’s blood, which transformed Blonsky into a monstrosity known as The Abomination.
 Blonsky was portrayed by Roth in The Incredible Hulk, but Banner was notoriously portrayed by actor Edward Norton.
 Mark Ruffalo was cast to portray Banner during the time between The Incredible Hulk and The Avengers following a falling out between Norton and Marvel Studios.
 In the She-Hulk series, Ruffalo’s Smart Hulk explains to Maslany’s Walters that he has forgiven Blonsky and approves of her defense of him, going so far as to profess that he was “literally a totally different person” back when he was feuding with Blonsky / The Abomination.
-This was an obvious reference to the Norton / Banner casting change, complete with Maslany’s Walters looking directly at us, the audience to sell the sequence.
+This was an obvious reference to the Norton / Banner casting change, complete with Maslany’s Walters looking directly at us, the audience, to sell the sequence.

-The Marvel Studios: The Marvel Cinematic Universe: An Official Timeline book also confirmed when She-Hulk takes place upon the MCU (Sacred) Timeline.
+The Marvel Studios: The Marvel Cinematic Universe: An Official Timeline book also confirmed when She-Hulk takes place upon the MCU Timeline.
 Jennifer Walters became She-Hulk in the Summer of 2024, shortly after Peter Parker’s secret identity was outed by J. Jonah Jameson and Parker’s Aunt May turned to Matt Murdock for help.
 Smart Hulk then trained Jen in the Fall of 2024, shortly before The Deviants reemerged in London.
 The modern-day events of Eternals then play themselves out while Multiversal Visitors crossover into the MCU 616-Universe following a botched spell cast by Doctor Stephen Strange for Peter Parker to make everyone forget that he was Spider-Man (seen in Spider-Man: No Way Home).
 After that situation is remedied, Strange finds himself at war with The Scarlet Witch; a war that traverses the Multiverse.
 The events of Hawkeye (a series that featured an appearance by Daredevil’s archnemesis: Wilson Fisk / The Kingpin, portrayed by Vincent D’Onofrio, who also portrayed the same character opposite Cox in the now former Netflix series’) transpire at Christmastime in 2024, with Jennifer Walters returning to New York to practice law in the Spring of 2025.
 Then, much of Moon Knight and Black Panther: Wakanda Forever occur concurrently with She-Hulk: Attorney at Law, which ends in the Fall of 2025, just prior to Ms. Marvel.

 Marvel Studios / The Walt Disney Company